Step by Step

 Prior to writing any offers, I will advise my clients on all aspects of the process.
 I will provide comparable sales and other data to my clients to help them determine if they want to write an offer and the terms of that offer.
 I will often call the listing agent to find out if there are other offers and find out what their seller is looking for in an offer.
 I will counsel and negotiate the transaction through inspection and all the way through closing.
 Together we will develop a negotiating strategy.
 Unlike Realtors, I am a licensed attorney and am qualified to review your closing documents for you (at no extra charge).

 Many buyers are being encouraged by so-called buyer agents to write offers that are not contingent upon an inspection.
 I strongly discourage writing offers like that.
-I believe that you need to get a property fully inspected including the sewer line, chimney and other inspections (depending on the property).
+I believe that you need to get a property fully inspected including the sewer line, chimney and other inspections (depending on the property) as well as a radon test.
 I even recommend it for new construction.
 We can always declare to the seller that we are not going to call out minor items, but an inspection is a necessary step for almost all transactions.